marionettejs/backbone.marionette/readme.md

 The collection view binds to the "add", "remove" and "reset" events of the collection that is specified.

-When the collection for the view is "reset", the view will call `render` on itself and re-render the entire collection.
+When the collection for the view is "reset", the view will call `reRender` on itself and re-render the entire collection.

 When a model is added to the collection, the collection view will render that